Python and Qt are great for writing lightweight desktop apps.

-Unlike other solutions, fbs makes packaging easy.
-Create installers for your app in seconds and distribute them to your users – on Windows, Mac and Linux!
+fbs makes deployment much easier than solutions such as PyInstaller alone.
+Create an installer for your app in seconds.
+Distribute it to your users – on Windows, Mac and Linux!

 Applications built with fbs have been installed on tens of thousands of machines.
 It encapsulates years of experience.
 This ensures your app runs on your users' computers.

-You can use fbs for free in open source projects that are licensed under the GPL.
-If you don't want to open your code up to the public, you can purchase a commercial license for EUR 249 per developer:
+You can use the free version of fbs in open source projects that are licensed under the GPL.
+If you don't want to open your code up to the public, you can purchase fbs Pro.

-Instead of reinventing the wheel, fbs builds on well-tested solutions: PyQt to use Qt from Python, PyInstaller for packaging, NSIS for Windows installers, .deb files on Ubuntu.
+Instead of reinventing the wheel, fbs combines the best tools for each step: PyInstaller for packaging, NSIS for Windows installers, .dmg files on macOS, .deb files on Ubuntu.
 With fbs, you don't have to spend weeks integrating these technologies.
 It addresses common tasks such as shipping resource files and accessing them from within your application.
-Finally, it solves edge cases that only occur on some users' systems and would take time to figure out yourself.
+Finally, it solves edge cases that only occur on some users' systems and would take precious time to debug yourself.

 fbs open sources solutions that were originally created for the cross-platform file manager fman. fman targets developer, so it needs to be very efficient on system resources.
 Especially startup time is important.
 Electron would not have met these requirements.
 That's why Qt and Python were chosen as an alternative.

 Combining Python and Qt turned out to be a great idea.
 However, it was difficult to implement installers for the various operating systems, code signing and automatic updates. fbs fixes this.
 It gives you the productivity of Python and the speed of Qt, without having to spend months on tedious development tasks.